maelys-mcardle/selfie-montage/README.md

 ### Requirements

-`ffmpeg` is required to run the script.
-It can be installed in Fedora by running the following command:
+`ffmpeg` and `exiftran` are required to run the script.
+They can be installed in Fedora by running the following command:

-    sudo dnf install ffmpeg
+    sudo dnf install ffmpeg fbida

 ### Running the script

 To create the video, run the following:

-    createvideo.sh /path/to/selfies montage.mp4
+    ./createvideo.sh /path/to/selfies montage.mp4

 The script will then create the `.mp4` video file with the montage.